jpatter/GEOINT/Lab-3/README.md

 ### Step 6.
 In the files pane in the lower right of the RStudio IDE, click `Lab-3`.
 > <img src="https://raw.githubusercontent.com/Davin-IBM/Proof-of-Technology/master/DSX/Lab-3/images/RStudio-lab3-files.png"/>

 ### Step 7.
 Click the `connection.R` file and fill in your DB2 Warehouse connection details.
 You can find these from one of the previous labs.
-Don't forget to set vetting.table to 'FEMALE_HUMAN_TRAFFICKING'.
-Save the file.
+Don't forget to set vetting.table to 'FEMALE_HUMAN_TRAFFICKING' plus your extension (i.e. FEMALE_HUMAN_TRAFFICKING_JOEL042318)   Save the file.
 > <img src="https://raw.githubusercontent.com/Davin-IBM/Proof-of-Technology/master/DSX/Lab-3/images/RStudio-lab3-connection.png"/>

 ### Step 8.
 Click the `dashConnectAndInteractInR.R` file in the files pane in the lower right of the RStudio IDE and run the cells in sequence from top to bottom in the notebook using the `Run current chunk` (green triangle) button in the top right of each cell.